henriquecastror/open-code-community/content/post/2021-05-18 Hedge Ratio/index.md

     library(tinytex)

-# Introduction
-This is a series of short articles to discuss the tools to manage risk in the commodity markets using \emph{R}.
-My goal is to show how can we optimize the hedging strategy using commodities contracts - futures and options.

 ## Forward-Spot relationship
--The relationship between the forward  and the spot price, assuming no-arbitrage, can be describe as follows (@Geman2005):
+-The relationship between the forward  and the spot price, assuming no-arbitrage, can be describe as follows Geman (2005):
 \begin{align} f ^T (t) = S(t)e^{(r-y)(T-t)} \end{align}
 where $r$ is the continuously compound interest rate at instant t and maturity $T$, and $y$ is the convenience yield.